None2211/Multi_modal-task/README.md

 ## Acknowledgement

-Thanks to00 authors Shariatnia and M. Moein for their contributions in our alignment task of breast cancer information
+Thanks to authors Shariatnia and M. Moein for their contributions in our alignment task of breast cancer information.